This post may contain affiliate links. Please see our disclosure policy.

 Notes On Ingredients

 - Seasonings: You can add in whatever seasonings you like when preparing quinoa.
-I typically opt to just use a pinch of salt, so that I can use the quinoa as desired in a variety of recipes.
+I typically opt to just use a pinch of salt, so that I can use the quinoa as desired in a variety of recipes, but feel free to add in taco seasoning, cajun seasoning, or dill seasoning for additional flavor.

+Tip #2: Use a 1:1 Ratio.
 Cooking quinoa in the pressure cooker requires a 1:1 ratio.
 Meaning, you use the same ratio of quinoa to liquid.
-So for 1 cup quinoa, you would use 1 cup liquid; 2 cups of quinoa, use 2 cups of liquid.
+So for 1 cup of quinoa, you would use 1 cup of liquid, for 2 cups of quinoa, use 2 cups of liquid, and so forth.

 Serving Suggestions